close

 Words: 877|Pages: 2|5 min read

 Throughout the four stanzas, Duffy jumps between different times in the past, yet writes in present tense.
-This strategy gives a sense of bringing her mother's past more vividly to life, almost as thought she is narrating her life as it happens.
+This strategy gives a sense of bringing her mother's past more vividly to life, almost as though she is narrating her life as it happens.
 Duffy uses memory to convey the contrast between her mother's life before and after motherhood.
 In particular, she portrays the sense of excitement and optimism in her mother's life before she was born.
 Duffy knows that the thought of having a child ‘doesn't occur yet’ to her mother, who is wrapped up in her own world of dances and in her dreams of the future.
 The ‘fizzy, movie tomorrows’ suggests a zest for life, that Duffy's mother dreams of a future like the future presented by the movies.
 The ‘ballroom with a thousand eyes’ could be a metaphor for her beauty and the heads she turned while dancing in the ballroom, or simply a reference to the glittering balls of an active imagination.
+This vivid imagery allows readers to appreciate the vitality of her mother's youth.

 Get a custom paper now from our expert writers.